Saleh Abdullah Kamel: Wealth

 As of March 2017, Forbes estimated his net worth at US$2.3 billion.
 In 2018, he was removed from its list of billionaires, as it was no longer clear what assets he owned.
 Saleh Kamel was the founder and chairman of Dallah Albaraka, a multi-national holding company with investments including the financial, banking, healthcare, real estate, manufacturing, transportation, and operations and maintenance sectors.

 Career

 He was chairman of the Jeddah Chamber of Commerce and Industry, and the Islamic Chamber of Commerce.
 Kamel was called "the father of contemporary Islamic finance", receiving Malaysia's Royal Award for Islamic Finance in November 2010.
 He attempted to significantly expand trade among member states of the Organization of Islamic Cooperation countries and to promote Jeddah as a leading international port and hub for global commerce.
 In his capacity as chairman of DBHC and the JCC, he led numerous projects to promote the Kingdom of Saudi Arabia as a regional economic force.
 Kamel stated that his vision was to combine the efforts of his DBHC and the Chamber of commerce with ongoing mega-infrastructure projects such as King Abdullah Port, the Economic City, the new railways, and the King Abdullah International Airport to catalyze domestic business across the Kingdom.
+He was also behind the creation of the Saudi national bus company - Saudi Public Transport Company, a/k/a "SAPTCO".
+Saptco was created by signing contracts with American transportation companies to manage it, with the money being provided by the Saudi government, and Saleh Kamel acting as the middleman and collecting a percentage of the contracts as a fee.
+The initial bus fare within cities was one Saudi riyal, by royal degree, but this has been overturned and the fare increased.